Click here for a printer-friendly version of the University Council on Teacher Education bylaws.

 - Section 2: With the advice and consent of the full Council, the Chair of UCTE will appoint a member of the Council to serve as Chair pro tem to substitute for the Chair on occasions when he/she will be absent.

 Article IV: Meetings

-- Section 1: The Program Committee of the University Council on Teacher Education shall hold meetings at least twice each semester at a time to be determined by the Chair.
+- Section 1: The University Council on Teacher Education shall hold meetings at least twice each semester at a time to be determined by the Chair.
 (Bylaw change adopted November 9, 2000 by UCTE vote; Bylaw change adopted March 22, 2010 by UCTE vote.)

-- Section 2: Eight Program Committee members, including at least three ex-officio members, shall constitute a quorum.
+- Section 2: Seven members, including at least three ex‑officio members, shall constitute a quorum.
 (Bylaw change adopted September 8, 1999 by UCTE vote; Bylaw change adopted March 22, 2010 by UCTE vote; Bylaw change adopted April 18, 2016 by UCTE vote.)

 - Section 3: Ex-officio members may, on occasion, send a substitute (delegate) to a Council meeting as a representative, but not as a usual practice.
 Substitutes for ex-officio members shall not count against the standard for a Council quorum and they will enjoy voice without vote at the meetings they attend.